Welcome to All3DP´s SketchUp 3D Printing Tutorial for Beginners. Learn how to make your first 3D model for 3D printing.

 4. Use the Push/Pull tool to pull the gutter up to make it taller.
 See how the two other components are not affected by the changes.

-SketchUp Tutorial: Lesson 6 – Saving and Exporting
+SketchUp for 3D Printing: Lesson 6 – Saving and Exporting

 The basic features in SketchUp do not provide a 3D printable file format.
 However, SketchUp has a free extension which converts your files to a 3D printing file format.
 In lesson 6 of this SketchUp tutorial, you learn how to use it.

-SketchUp Tutorial – Step 6.1: Download and install the extension
+SketchUp for 3D Printing – Step 6.1: Download and install the extension

 1. Go to Window > Extension Warehouse to open the Extension Warehouse window.